hrishikeshChandi/ai-medical-assistant/README.md

 ---

-## Disclaimer

-**⚠️ Educational use only.**
-This project and its outputs are not medical advice and must not be used for diagnosis or treatment.
-Always consult a qualified medical professional.

-This is a student project and experimental prototype.

----

 ## License

 MIT License — You may use and modify this project under the terms of the MIT license.

 ---